ComSSA/flappy-bird-pygame/README.md

 3. Navigate to the project directory in your terminal.
 4. Start the game by using the command `python3 main.py`.
 5. Use the spacebar key on the keyboard to control the bird's upward movement.
-6. If the player collides, they can restart the game by pressing the ESC key.
+6. If the player collides, they can restart the game by pressing the spacebar key.

 ## Why This Project?